 On some lathes, the headstock can swivel, which means it can be rotated at 90° to the bed.
 This can allow you to make larger diameter bowls because the bed bars aren’t in the way anymore (it’s called “outboard turning”).
 However, an additional tool rest is required, and this is almost always at an extra cost.

-Large diameter doesn’t always mean the lathe is long.
+A large diameter doesn’t always mean the lathe is long.
 There are a number of “short bed” lathes specifically for turning large bowls; you might see 36 x 18 inches, for example.
 However, these are far from common and really only for specialists.

 Stability is absolutely vital, so lathe beds are almost always cast iron, and legs (when fitted) are steel.
 When you first mount a piece of wood (before it’s turned), it’s uneven and can make even quite large lathes jump around.
 Cast iron adds rigidity and weight, reducing vibration and allowing you to get a good finish.
 In general, the heavier, the better.
 Even then, it’s usually recommended that you bolt the lathe down.